merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : I have completed my assignment in a day which was supposed to go for like 3 days.
 I learned about using multiple Social Media API service.

 **Thoughts** : Coded for like 8 hour continuously.
 Now, I am going to sleep.

+## Day 14 : January 19, 2020

+**Today's Progress** : The assignment I completed yesterday.
+Today, I spent four hours on foum to answering queries of fellow participants.

+**Thoughts** : Solving Queries of other gives emense pleasure.
+College starts from tomorrow.